Ext3h/nosql-crawler/README.md

 This limitation can be avoided by forming tautologies with auxiliary search terms.
 Per default, the search function joins all terms with an implicit "AND" which does not count towards the modifier limit.
-By spliting the query for clause `A` into the clauses `A B` and `A NOT B`, the size of the result set can be brought below the limit.
+By splitting the query for clause `A` into the clauses `A B` and `A NOT B`, the size of the result set can be brought below the limit.

 Multiple auxiliary terms need to be appended recursively in that way to be able to fetch the entire result set.
 Due to the limit of 5 modifiers, the binary tree spanned by the call graph needs to be deliberately unbalanced towards the use of non-negated terms.

-This is achieved by choosing mostly uncorrelated auxiliary terms with a high frequency, occuring in preferably at least 50% of all relevant documents.
+This is achieved by choosing mostly uncorrelated auxiliary terms with a high frequency, occurring in preferably at least 50% of all relevant documents.
 The terms are sorted descending by frequency in order to avoid long chains of negations as far as possible.

 ### Result
-This appraoch allows to fetch results at a rate of roughly 100 results per minute.
+This approach allows to fetch results at a rate of roughly 100 results per minute.
 For Objectify, this means that all 1.600 repositories, containing a total of 21.000 matching files, can be fetched in less than 6 hours.

 The runtime is still unsatisfying, but as low as it gets considering the current limitations.